himsontam/Cypress-Automation-Demo/readme.txt

 ## Report & screenshot
 it will generate a report if you run the tests with the command line, and it will automatically take a screenshot if there are some cases fail.

+## API Call test
+https://reqres.in/ is the API document used in APICallTest.js.
+It is a test for auto-testing the API call with cypress.